MelvinNewbie/ecommerce/README.md

     o_order_list.php

-note to anyone who want to check my midterm
+note to anyone who want to check it

 how to operate this? just follow the instruction cuz even i get confused with my php files hehe...